wowsinfo/WoWs-Info-Seven/extra/diary_henry.md

 ## 04/02/2019
 ### What have I done?
-Added package.json inside src/ folder to use absolute path and prevent ../../ chaining.
+Added `package.json` inside `src` folder to use absolute path and prevent `../../` chaining.
+Updated all imports.
 ### What to do tomorrow?

 ## 01/02/2019